ryouze/ryouze.github.io/content/posts/vroom.md

 ### ImGui User Interface

 The UI uses Dear ImGui with the [Moonlight theme](https://github.com/Madam-Herta/Moonlight).
-It looks more like a game UI than a debug panel.
+It looks more like a game UI than a debug panel but I built it with mouse and keyboard in mind, so gamepad support is pretty bad outside of just driving the car.
+If I were to build it again, I'd start with gamepad first, then add mouse/keyboard support later.

 To integrate ImGui with SFML, I used the [ImGui-SFML](https://github.com/SFML/imgui-sfml), creating an RAII `ImGuiContext` class that initializes the binding on construction and cleans up on scope exit.
 It's completely seamless.